 As of June 27, 2018, 210 people infected with the outbreak strain of E. coli O157:H7 were reported from 36 states.
-Illnesses started on dates ranging from March 13, 2018 to May 12, 2018.
-Ill people range in age from 1 to 88 years, with a median age of 29.
-Sixty-eight percent of ill people are female.
-Of 187 people with information available, 89 (48%) have been hospitalized, including 26 people who developed hemolytic uremic syndrome, a type of kidney failure.
-Five deaths have been reported from Arkansas (1), California (1), Minnesota (2), and New York.
+Illnesses started on dates ranging from March 13, 2018 to June 6, 2018.
+Ill people ranged in age from 1 to 88 years, with a median age of 28.
+Sixty-seven percent of ill people were female.
+Of 201 people with information available, 96 (48%) were hospitalized, including 27 people who developed hemolytic uremic syndrome, a type of kidney failure.
+Five deaths were reported from Arkansas, California, Minnesota (2), and New York.
 (PHAC) identified ill people in several Canadian provinces infected with the same DNA fingerprint of E. coliO157:H7.
 On June 22, 2018, PHAC reported that the outbreak in Canada appears to be over.

 The current outbreak is not related to a recent 2017 multistate outbreak of E. coli O157:H7 infections linked to leafy greens.
 People in the previous outbreak were infected with a different DNA fingerprint of E. coli O157:H7 bacteria.